 The eHealth Centre of Excellence has developed an EMR tool in partnership with the Centre for Effective Practice (CEP), which incorporates the Management of Chronic Non-Cancer Pain (CNCP) Tool (see above).
-It is currently available for TELUS PS Suite, and an OSCAR EMR version is in development.
+It is currently available for TELUS PS Suite and OSCAR EMR, and an Accuro version will be developed.
 The tool is divided into the following sections: Baseline Assessment, Ongoing Assessment, Non-Pharmacological Therapy, Non-Opioid Medications, Opioid Medications and Intervention Management and Referral.
 This approach allows clinicians to conduct a complete assessment and provide a tailored management plan that incorporates the patient’s goals, while adhering to current best practices in providing improved CNCP management overall.

 The most recent iteration of the MyPractice report gives information to individual physicians about their opioid prescribing patterns.

-The Marathon Family Health Team has had a Chronic Pain & Addictions program since 2014, with two streams tailored to different degrees of risk.
+The Marathon Family Health Team has had a Chronic Pain & Addictions program since 2014.
+Now called the High-yield approach to Risk Mitigation and Safety (HARMS) program, it has two streams tailored to different degrees of risk.
 As a part of these programs, patients being prescribed opioids sign a contract with their prescribing practitioner and agree to urine drug screens (UDS).
-Documents for these programs, including the patient information handout, contracts, and UDS protocol are available to AFHTO members here.
+You can see an overview of the program here [PDF].
+Supporting documents, including the patient information handout, contracts, and UDS protocol are available to AFHTO members here.